-(Refer In the Leadership Mode, Ch 6)
+(Refer In the Leadership Mode, Chapter 6)

 Reflecting refers to practices that help us interpret, both individually and jointly, what is perceived.
 A tool, the Reflection Matrix, is introduced for developing hypotheses about other perspectives, as a basis for testing.

-(Refer In the Leadership Mode, Ch 7)
+(Refer In the Leadership Mode, Chapter 7)

 Inquiring refers to the use of questioning processes to enable us to become more informed about the viewpoints of others, including their underlying thoughts, feelings, and assumptions.
 A framework of question types is introduced to help elicit what deeply matters to others in relation to a particular subject.

-(Refer In the Leadership Mode, Ch 8)
+(Refer In the Leadership Mode, Chapter 8)

 Expressing entails putting forth one’s views so as to foster learning by all involved.
 Key elements include speaking to a wider understanding of the problem, rather than simply promoting our own line of analysis, and disclosing some of what we might ordinarily keep hidden.
 A framework is introduced to help practitioners to speak out on matters they had previously found too difficult.

-(Refer In the Leadership Mode, Ch 9)
+(Refer In the Leadership Mode, Chapter 9)

 Synthesizing refers to interventions that can help connect and reinterpret or integrate diverse perspectives.
 A key aspect – referred to as a “transformational challenge” – involves framing definitions of current reality and future vision that incorporate different stakeholder perspectives, and that can be held out for testing and refinement.

-(Refer In the Leadership Mode, Ch 10)
+(Refer In the Leadership Mode, Chapter 10)